nrfconnect/sdk-nrf-bm/samples/bluetooth/ble_hrs/README.rst

    :local:
    :depth: 2

-This Heart Rate Service sample demonstrates how you can implement the Heart Rate profile using |NCSL|.
+This Heart Rate Service sample demonstrates how you can implement the Heart Rate profile using |BMlong|.

 Requirements
 ************